Date of Award

 Digital USD Citation

-Kay, Randye PhD, MSN, RN, "Parental Decision Making in the Adminstration of Stimulant Medication for their Latency Age Children with Attention Deficit Hyperactivity Disorder (ADHD)."
-(2007).
+Kay, Randye PhD, MSN, RN, "Parental Decision Making in the Administration of Stimulant Medication for their Latency Age Children with Attention Deficit Hyperactivity Disorder (ADHD)" (2007).
 Dissertations.
 353.